 While Konami did a good job of choosing the games that are installed on the system, there are a few more we would have liked to have seen.
 For this list, we are considering PC Engine games as well since they are essentially the same system

-This is 5 games we think should have been on the TurboGrafx-16 Mini
+These are the 5 games we think should have been on the TurboGrafx-16 Mini

 The Legendary Axe